ibexa/documentation-developer/docs/release_notes/ez_platform_v1.9.0.md

 #### Multifile upload

-You can now create collections of content quickly: upload multiple files in bulk and they will be imported directly into the content repository.
-The files will automatically be imported as content using the content type that matches their MIME type.
-Go to the content view, drag and drop or select multiple files in the sub-items area and you will get direct access for further editing.
+You can now create collections of content quickly: upload multiple files in bulk and they are imported directly into the content repository.
+The files are automatically imported as content using the content type that matches their MIME type.
+Go to the content view, drag and drop or select multiple files in the sub-items area and you get direct access for further editing.
 As ever, this solution can be customized so that you create your own matching rules.

 ![](catsfromtheMET.gif)